Welcome to Open Source Brain!¶

 The Open Source Brain repository (OSB) is a public repository for detailed neuronal models in standardised formats, with curated, stable releases which will evolve in line with new experimental findings, the latest modelling paradigms and simulator technology development.
 Anyone can contribute to any of the models on OSB, either through fixing a bug, adding new features or improving documentation for published models.

-While the models can be collaboratively developed in any simulator format, the ultimate aim is to get as much of the model as possible into simulator independent formats like NeuroML and PyNN to ensure modularity, accessibility and cross simulator portability.
+While the models can be collaboratively developed in any simulator format, the ultimate aim is to get as much of the model as possible into simulator independent formats like NeuroML and PyNN to ensure modularity, accessibility, cross simulator portability and to enable in-browser visualisation, analysis and simulation.

 Who’s behind OSB?¶